-The border patrol caught and arrested Abe five times, and each time he was sent back to Nogales, where he told them he lived.
+Border patrol caught and arrested Abe five times, and each time he was sent back to Nogales, where he told them he lived.
 The sixth border-crossing attempt was the charm, so to speak.

 He imagined young a world where his siblings wouldn't starve, a place with running water, and maybe a refrigerator.
 A refrigerator would be riches.

 You don't go home.
 You die trying.

 Abe didn't die the first time he crossed over to Arizona, but came close.
 He collapsed in the desert south of Tucson, crippled by dysentery and dehydration.
 The group who crossed the mountains and desert with him left him to die like so many before and after him.
 But his cousin stayed, and saved his life.
 "I walked almost seven days in the desert, ran out of water after three days," Abe says, adding, "It gave me a good lesson."

 If he could make it to Tucson he'd have a place inside a toolshed in someone's yard, where king snakes hunt mice, where his bed would be a blanket and a plywood board atop dirt, alongside other undocumented migrants.
 He'd have hard-labor jobs no one else would do.
 If he could just make it to Tucson.